 All applicants who have received offers without having visited us for a test, interview or audition are invited to an 'Applicant Day' to meet staff and students at their base campus.

 You can track your application on the UCAS website.
 If you can't find the information you need there, or if you've applied directly to us, our admissions office will be happy to help.
 Please call 020 8411 5555 and have your Middlesex student ID to hand.

 If you're an international student who has applied directly to a regional office, please contact them with any queries.

-In general, we welcome applications from students who wish to defer their start at Middlesex University to undertake a year-long period of worthwhile activity.
+In general, we welcome applications from students who wish to apply for deferred entry or who would like to defer their existing offers to the next possible start date.
 The exceptions to this are: